deannahburke/mattys-malfunction-menders/README.md

 ---

 To copy the assets from the cloned Github repo, `cd` into the directory.
 Example: `cd mattys-malfunction-menders/Matty\'s\ Malfunction\ Menders\ Website/`

 The above `cd` command is run in DO Console which prefers to escape special characters and spaces.

-Then run `cp -R * /var/www/html/`
+Then run `cp -R * /var/www/html/` this will copy over the files from the Github repo.